ObstetrixBear/ObstetrixBear/README.md

 Hi, I'm ObstetrixBear.
 You may have questions.
 I am here to give reply.

 # :bear: Nomenclature
-I work in the field of obstetrics, and my first name is Scandinavian for bear.
+I work in the field of obstetrics, and my first name means bear in the Swedish.
 That's really all there is to it.

 # :construction_worker: What I am
 I guess I'd be termed a senior developer, for those who care about such metrics.
 It's about getting the job done.